jspinak/brobot/docs/docs/03-core-library/tutorials/tutorial-mrdoob/transitions.md

 ## Benefits of the New Approach

 1. **Better Organization**: All transitions for a state in ONE place
-2. **Clearer Intent**: FromTransitions vs ToTransition makes navigation flow obvious
+2. **Clearer Intent**: FromTransitions vs IncomingTransition makes navigation flow obvious
 3. **Less Boilerplate**: No need for separate classes for each transition path
 4. **Mock Mode Ready**: Easy to add testing support with framework settings check
 5. **Natural Structure**: File organization mirrors state structure